Self induced Hall Effect in current carrying bar: Hall Effect: Nonuniform viscous flow

-We now attempt to find out the threshold temperature for massive sample( i.e. when $\kappa \gg 1$ ) known to be a universal quantity[12] for certain material.
-Helpfully, it can be done within our model.
-Indeed, with the help of Eq.(22) and condition $z(\xi)=1$ valid for massive sample one obtains the subsequent threshold temperature $T_{c}$:
+We now attempt to find out threshold temperature for the most important case of massive sample $\kappa \gg 1$ known to be a universal quantity\cite{Kamerlingh-Onnes1911}.
+Indeed, substituting the condition $z(\xi)=1$ valid for massive sample into Eq.(\ref{z(T)}) we find out the sought-for threshold temperature

-Hereafter, we will label the all quantities related to ZRS threshold in bulky sample by index "c".
+For clarity, we will label hereafter the all quantities related to superconductivity threshold for bulky sample by index "c".
+According to Eq.(\ref{T_c}), the superconductivity is possible for massive specimen when $\mu\geq\mu_{{\text min}}$.
+The better the sample quality the higher the threshold temperature.

-It is useful to introduce the reduced temperature $\Theta=T/T_{c}$.
-Consequently, Eq.(22) can be modified as it follows
+We emphasize that for finite size sample the threshold temperature is always less than that for bulky samples.
+Experimentally, the drop in threshold temperature for smaller samples was first reported in Refs.\cite{Meissner33,Meissner33+}.
+It is instructive to use the dimensionless temperature $\Theta=T/T_{c}$ scaled with respect to threshold temperature of bulky sample.
+Hence, the modified Eq.(\ref{z(T)}) yields